apache/trafodion/docs/src/site/markdown/contribute.md

 * Detailed and constructive feedback
 * Articles (case studies, white papers, etc) and presentations (speeches) about how our products helps or helped you.

 These are just ideas to get you started.
-If you feel we missed something there, please let us know (via our [mailing lists](mail-lists.html) ).
+If you feel we missed something there, please let us know via our mailing lists.
 Together, we can grow Trafodion and its community.

 ----